Miguell0706/Fitness-Tracker/README.md

 ## Description:
-The FitnessTracker application allows the user to input a workout and assign it to either a cardio or resistance group and input more information about the workout based on wether the workout is cardio based or resistance based.
-The application then adds up the user's workouts and gives a total time, weight lifted, miles ran, etc...  and dislpays it via a line graph and pie graph for the user to see!
+The FitnessTracker application allows the user to input a workout and assign it to either a cardio or resistance group and input more information about the workout based on whether the workout is cardio based or resistance based.
+The application then adds up the user's workouts and gives a total time, weight lifted, miles ran, etc...  and displays it via a line graph and pie graph for the user to see!